-- 1) States Parties and Signatory States are encouraged to actively use the Diversion Information Exchange Forum as a mean to facilitate international cooperation in order to prevent and eradicate diversion. - 2) States are encouraged to use all available tools to exchange information, especially the IT platform in the restricted access section of the Treaty Website, with the objective of establishing free-flowing, fast and effective channels of communication. - 3) States are encouraged to designate, communicate and update national points of contact, as appropriate, in order to rapidly and easily identify national counterparts for consultations and exchange of information Likewise, States are encouraged to submit updates to their initial reports regarding changes in their national control systems as required by Article 13.1 and, in particular, about changes in the implementation of Articles 11 and 15. - 4) States are encouraged to hold consultations and exchange information with the objective of verifying the authenticity of the import, export, transit and/or trans-shipment documentation in cases of international transactions. - 5) States are recommended to hold consultations and exchange information to verify the legality of users and final uses, as well as the entities and actors involved in international transit and transshipment. - 6) States are encouraged, taking into account their national capacities, to carry out on-site verifications of exports and imports and to exchange information on issued authorizations and the mentioned verifications with the States involved in the operation in order to facilitate early detection of diversion during international transactions. - 7) It is recommended that, within the context of the operation of Diversion Information Exchange Forum, the States involve the different state actors that can intervene in the detection of diversion cases, including export licensing and law enforcement officers in each State, as well as, where appropriate and in accordance with paragraph 8 of the Terms of Reference of the Diversion Information Exchange Forum, expand cooperation with civil society, industry, academia, and other relevant non-state actors.
-In the same line, and under the same restrictions, the actors involved in transit and transshipment, importers, exporters, brokers, as well as States from which the transportation is organized, may also collaborate in the operation of the Diversion Information Exchange Forum.
+- 1) States Parties and Signatory States are encouraged to actively use the Diversion Information Exchange Forum as a mean to facilitate international cooperation in order to prevent and eradicate diversion. - 2) States are encouraged to use all available tools to exchange information, especially the IT platform in the restricted access section of the Treaty Website, with the objective of establishing free-flowing, fast and effective channels of communication. - 3) States are encouraged to designate, communicate and update national points of contact, as appropriate, in order to rapidly and easily identify national counterparts for consultations and exchange of information Likewise, States are encouraged to submit updates to their initial reports regarding changes in their national control systems as required by Article 13.1 and, in particular, about changes in the implementation of Articles 11 and 15. - 4) States are encouraged, pursuant to national laws, to hold consultations and exchange information with the objective of verifying the authenticity of the import, export, transit and/or transshipment documentation in cases of international transactions. - 5) States are encouraged to hold consultations and exchange information to verify the legality of users and final uses, as well as the entities and actors involved in international transit and transshipment. - 6) States are encouraged, subject to national laws and capacities, to engage in post-delivery cooperation regarding exports and imports and to exchange information on issued authorizations and the mentioned cooperation with the States involved in the operation in order to facilitate early detection of diversion during international transactions. - 7) It is recommended that, within the context of the operation of the Diversion Information Exchange Forum, the States involve the different state actors that can intervene in the detection of diversion cases, including export licensing and law enforcement officers in each State, as well as, where appropriate and in accordance with paragraph 8 of the Terms of Reference of the Diversion Information Exchange Forum, expand cooperation with civil society, industry, academia, and other relevant non-state actors that can assist in investigating, establishing, identifying and//or addressing cases of diversion and presenting them in the DIEF.
+In sharing information and presenting cases, States should also consider the important role and the potential input of actors that are actually involved in transit, transshipment, import, exports and brokering.